Flipping Websites: How to Make Money Buying and Selling Online Assets

 As with buying websites, there are dozens of brokers that will be happy to help you sell your website.
-So, you can take a look at the list above for where to buy a website and you will find that most of those places will also help you sell your website.
+So, you can take a look at the list above for where to buy an existing website, and you will find that most of those places will also help you sell your website.

 If you are looking to sell a content site making $50 to $2,000 a month, you might consider Motion Invest.
 My partners and I are always looking for sites to buy and we can have you an offer usually within 48 hours.